A second order upper bound for the ground state energy of a hard-sphere gas in the Gross-Pitaevskii regime: Introduction and main result

 Trapped Bose gases can be described as systems of $N$ bosons, confined by external fields in a volume of order one and interacting through a radial, repulsive potential $V$ with scattering length of the order $N^{-1}$; this scaling limit is known as the Gross-Pitaevskii regime (see \cite[Chapter 6]{LSSY-book} for an introduction, and \cite{Rougerie,S} for reviews of more recent results).
 Focussing for simplicity on systems trapped in the unit torus $\Lambda$, the Hamilton operator takes the form

-and acts on $L^2_s (\L^N)$, the subspace of $L^2 (\L^N)$ consisting of functions that are antisymmetric w.r.t. permutations of the $N$ particles.
+and acts on $L^2_s (\L^N)$, the subspace of $L^2 (\L^N)$ consisting of functions that are symmetric w.r.t. permutations of the $N$ particles.
+Note that $x_i-x_j$ is here the difference between the position vectors of particles $i$ and $j$ on the torus.
+Equivalently, we can think of $x_i - x_j$ as the difference in $\bR^3$; however, in this case, $V$ has to be replaced by its periodisation.
 As proven in \cite{LY,LSY,NRS}, the ground state energy $E_N$ of (\ref{eq:HN1}) is given, to leading order, by

 in the limit $N \to \infty$.
-For $V \in L^3 (\bR^3)$, more precise information on the low-energy spectrum of (\ref{eq:HN1}) have been determined in \cite{BBCS3}.
+For $V \in L^3 (\bR^3)$, more precise information on the low-energy spectrum of (\ref{eq:HN1}) has been determined in \cite{BBCS4}.
 Here, the ground state energy was proven to satisfy

 where $\L^*_+ = 2 \pi \ZZZ^3 \setminus \{0\}$ and Additionally, the spectrum of $H_N - E_N$ below a threshold $\zeta > 0$ was shown to consist of eigenvalues having the form